DatasciencewithSai/Experimentation_guide/README.md

 1. https://www.shopify.com/blog/the-complete-guide-to-ab-testing (Shopify)

-Companies with internal builtin experimentation Platforms
+Companies with builtin experimentation Platforms

+These are leading companies that are leaders in online experimentation.
+They are using the experimentation platform for variety of purposes all the way from testing new product launches to small change to button on website.

 1. Netflix -- https://research.netflix.com/research-area/experimentation-and-causal-inference
 2. Airbnb -- https://medium.com/airbnb-engineering/https-medium-com-jonathan-parks-scaling-erf-23fd17c91166